 Improving health and care services in Wales using evidence-based approaches is fundamental to improving the quality of care and putting the public at the heart of everything.
 It is widely known that research makes a real difference to improving health outcomes and to the lives of patients and people in our communities.
-Health and care research and innovation is critical to the delivery and development of the NHS and NHS organisations in Wales have a critical role to play to support research.
+Health and care research and innovation are critical to the delivery and development of the NHS and NHS organisations in Wales, who have a critical role to play to support research.

 Research in the NHS is funded through a variety of sources.
 A key funder is Health and Care Research Wales - which is funded by Welsh Government (WG) to coordinate and facilitate health and social care research across Wales and provide resources to stimulate and support research.
-Health and Care Research Wales includes both policy (Research & Development Division, Welsh Government) and the various parts of the Health and Care Research Wales funded infrastructure.
+Health and Care Research Wales includes both policy (Research & Development Division, Welsh Government) and the various parts of the Health and Care Research Wales funded infrastructure which include research centres and units, faculty, Wales evidence centre, the support and delivery centre and NHS R&D.

-The NHS also attracts funding from non-commercial funders through research grant income, as well as commercial income for research from industry partners.
+The NHS also attracts research funding from a wide variety of sources including non-commercial funders through research grant income from government departments, research councils and charities, as well as commercial income for research from industry partners.
 These various funding streams work together to strengthen the NHS' capacity and capability.
-In addition, the NHS supports research through the provision of resources such as accommodation and facilities and provides support for the day-to-day activities of NHS staff who support the research specialists on the ground.
+In addition, the NHS supports research through the provision of resources such as accommodation and facilities, as well as providing support for the day-to-day activities of NHS staff who support the research specialists on the ground.

-This document has been developed through a co-creation process with key stakeholders facilitated by Health and Care Research Wales and it outlines what 'research excellence looks like' within NHS organisations in Wales where research is embraced, integrated into services, and is a core part of the organisation's culture.
+This document has been developed through a co-creation process with key stakeholders facilitated by Health and Care Research Wales.
+It outlines what 'research excellence looks like' within NHS organisations in Wales where research is embraced, integrated into services, and is a core part of the organisation's culture.